 “It’s not down in any map; true places never are. ” Herman Melville

 A feast fit for a queen!
-This picture just doesn’t do justice to the beauty of all these vegetables.
-The roasted pepper salad was such a complex flavor blended with oil cured olives (a newly discovered favorite!), capers and anchovies.
+This picture doesn’t do justice to the beauty of all these vegetables.
+The roasted pepper salad was such a complex flavor blended with oil cured olives (a newly discovered favorite), capers and anchovies.
 The homemade bread crumbs sprinkled on top added a contrasting crunch.
 My pairing choice, The Best Nicoise Salad proved my culinary instincts correct.
 I really was surprised by the lovely added sweetness of the roasted fennel bulb and tomato on the vine.
 Don’t underestimate the tomato on the vine, it’s absolutely worth the trouble finding it.

 Her gift to me now?
-I can hear her in my quiet moments.
-“I am with you always.
+I can hear her in my quiet moments, “I am with you always.
 Life is so brief.
 Learn to love yourself for real this time and then wait to see what happens!”

-(below is postcard I sent to Abby of Helen of Troy)
+(postcard I sent to Abby of Helen of Troy)